hapostgres/pg_auto_failover/docs/architecture-multi-standby.rst

 In this case, the system is set up with two standby nodes participating in the replication quorum, allowing for ``number_sync_standbys = 1``.
-The system always maintains at least two copies of the data set, one on the primary, another on either node B or node D. Whenever we lose one of those nodes, we can hold to the guarantee of having two copies of the data set.
+The system always maintains at least two copies of the data set, one on the primary, another on either node B or node C. Whenever we lose one of those nodes, we can hold to the guarantee of having two copies of the data set.

-Additionally, we have the standby server C which has been set up to not participate in the replication quorum.
-Node C will not be found in the ``synchronous_standby_names`` list of nodes.
-Also, node C is set up to never be a candidate for failover, with ``candidate-priority = 0``.
+Additionally, we have the standby server D which has been set up to not participate in the replication quorum.
+Node D will not be found in the ``synchronous_standby_names`` list of nodes.
+Also, node D is set up to never be a candidate for failover, with ``candidate-priority = 0``.

-This architecture would fit a situation with nodes A, B, and D are deployed in the same data center or availability zone and node C in another one.
+This architecture would fit a situation with nodes A, B, and C are deployed in the same data center or availability zone and node D in another one.
 Those three nodes are set up to support the main production traffic and implement high availability of both the Postgres service and the data set.

-Node C might be set up for Business Continuity in case the first data center is lost, or maybe for reporting needs on another application domain.
+Node D might be set up for Business Continuity in case the first data center is lost, or maybe for reporting needs on another application domain.

 With this architecture diagram, here's the summary that we obtain::